Chart Color Schemes

 Langwarrin has a typical household mix, with a higher-than-average median household size

 Family households account for 76.0% of all households, including 37.9% couples with children, 25.3% couples without children, and 12.0% single parent families.
-Non-family households make up the remaining 24.0%, with lone person households at 22.2% and group households comprising 1.8%.
-The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.
+Non-family households constitute the remaining 24.0%, with lone person households at 22.2% and group households comprising 1.8%.
+The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households